mohitpai/journey-optimizer.en/help/using/offers/offer-activities/create-offer-activities.md

 >[!IMPORTANT]
 >
->If changes are made to an offer decision which is being used in a journey's message, you need to unpublish the journey and republish it.
+>If changes are made to an offer decision which is being used in a journey’s message, you need to unpublish the journey and republish it.
 This will ensure that the changes are incorporated into the journey's message and that the message is consistent with the latest updates.

 Select a live decision and click **[!UICONTROL Deactivate]** to set the decision status back to **[!UICONTROL Draft]**.